Ding-Dang-Yang/2023-Ephys-Challenge/README.md

 Result

+> This section includes information such as training cost, testing cost, training set accuracy, testing set accuracy, and the size of the samples used.

 accuracy_8_8 with zero.text

 > Using the data downloaded from CIFAR_100_8_8_with_zero, train the model using train_8_8, and obtain the results.